DSharpPlus/DSharpPlus/docs/articles/analyzers/info.md

 ## Design info DSP0007

-Use a list request instead of fetching single entities inside of a loop.
+Use a pagination method instead of fetching single entities inside of a loop.

-The analyzer detected that there is single entities being fetched in a loop.
+The analyzer detected that there are single entities being fetched in a loop.
-Instead if there is only one entity being requested put it outside the loop.
+Instead, if there is only one entity being requested, put it outside the loop.
-If there is multiple entities, prefer pagination related methods.
+If there are multiple entities, prefer pagination-related methods.

-The folllowing sample will generate DSP0007:
+The following sample will generate DSP0007:

 ```csharp
 public class GetSpecificGuilds()